openedx/edx-documentation/en_us/shared/exercises_tools/custom_python.rst

             { 'ok': False, 'msg': 'Feedback for input 2'}, ... ] }

 The last form is useful for responses that contain multiple response fields.
 It allows you to provide feedback for each response field individually, as well as a message that applies to the entire response.

-Example of a checking function:
+The following example shows another checking function.

 .. code-block:: python